 Out on the slopes, you’ll want to check out both the Diamond Mine run off the Paradise Chair and the Ptarmigan Chutes off Ptarmigan Chair.
 When you’re ready to go bigger, head over to the Back Bowls, which are filled with nasty chutes amongst open bowls with powder stashes leading into glades below.
 To get to the Back Bowls, watch out for the Summit Platter Lift to the Mount Whitehorn Summit -- its a tow rope!
 For all of these, make sure that the ski area has at least a 50 inch base to cover the rocks.

 To reach the snowboarding at Lake Louise Ski Resort, there are regular buses from both the village of Lake Louise and downtown Banff during the ski season.
 The nearest major airport is in Calgary, and there is the Lake Louise Ski Bus that provides service from Calgary to Lake Louise.

 Overall, Lake Louise Ski Resort is the 4th most popular snowboard & freeride destination of all 9 snowboarding resorts in Alberta.
-Several of the better snowboarding resorts are nearby Lake Louise Ski Resort including Sunshine Village Ski Area, Nakiska Ski Area, Fortress Mountain Resort, Wintergreen Ski Area and Norquay.
+Several of the better snowboarding resorts are nearby Lake Louise Ski Resort including Sunshine Village Ski Area, Fortress Mountain Resort, Wintergreen Ski Area, Norquay and Nakiska Ski Area.